 By June 9th, Israel reached the plateau to capture the area from Syria; and the UN Security Council achieved armistice on all sides.
 By the end of the Six-Day War, Israel defeated Egypt, Jordan, and Syria and occupied the Sinai Peninsula, the Gaza Strip; the West Bank; East Jerusalem; and the Golan Heights.
-In conclusion, we can the victory is attributed to more efficient military leadership; better planning; and intelligence.
-Now while Israel won this war; the conflict would resume again in another six years.
+In conclusion, victory is attributed to more efficient military leadership, better planning, and intelligence.
+While Israel won this war, the conflict would resume in another six years.